voxmedia/vox-oscars-2016/README.md

     git push chorus master

 TO DO:
-- send interactive to Tanya
 - photos
   - batch grayscale all
   - determine shading from like to dislike
 - title w/ Todd's face
-- soo's bit on circles

 - why is it so jumpy on filter?
 - need social image

 Post Publication: